Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 Review the Top Linked Pages Report

-From here you can review which pages have received the most internal links.
-These pages will likely have the most link equity so you can use these to link to other URLs.
+These pages will likely have the most link equity, so you can use these to link to other URLs.

 Fix Orphaned Pages

-One thing you can use the internal link section for is to find orphaned pages.
-Basically, orphan pages are pages on your website that don’t have a single link pointing to them from anywhere on the website.
+Orphan pages are pages on your website that don’t have a single link pointing to them from anywhere on the website.

-To find these, you’ll click the arrow to flip it to sort by lowest to highest.
 If you have any URLs that are between 0-5, you’ll want to work on linking to those.

 Audit Your Backlink Profile

 Similarly to the internal link report, you can use Google Search Console to also audit your backlink profile.
-Whether that’s for finding more linking opportunities, reviewing incoming links, auditing your disavowed links.

 Review Top-Externally Linked Pages

-Exactly like the internal link report, you’ll want to click on “top linked pages” under external links and use the URLs with the most backlinks (audit your backlink quality) to link to other pages on your website.
+Exactly like the internal link report, you’ll want to click on “top linked pages” under external links and use the URLs with the most backlinks (audit your backlink quality) to link to other pages on your website

 Review Your Site Performance Report

 Moving away from the technical SEO audit side of your website, reviewing the performance report will allow you to review your website from an on-page SEO perspective.
-Here you’ll want to look at queries with the most impressions and clicks, traffic changes, and low-hanging fruit opportunities.
-This will all be under the performance report.

 Which Queries Are Driving the Most Organic Traffic

-One thing you’ll want to review on your website is the queries that are driving organic traffic.
 Whether they’re branded or non-branded, they can give you a better idea of how users are discovering and interacting with your website.
-This will be under queries in the performance report.

 Which Pages are Driving the Most Traffic

 Similar to the query report, you can review which pages are receiving the most clicks and impressions based on the accumulated queries for each page.
-This report is invaluable when performing a SaaS content audit for your website and seeing which pages could benefit from being updated, consolidated, or deleted.
-I’ll talk about some of the different methods you could use to audit your existing content.
-This report is under pages in the performance report.

 Compare Traffic Over Different Periods

-Another thing we can do in GSC is compare periods.
-Whether that’s month over month or year over year, we can review data that’s been changing over specific time periods.
+Whether month over month or year over year, we can review data that’s been changing over specific periods

 To find this, all you need to do is toggle the date filter and then select compare.